Scarletsang/CPP-Modules/ex00/README.md

 ----------- | ------- | ------
 'a'         | a       | there is no convertion
-'B'         | 42      | it is in ASCII printable characters range impossible  | 42.9    | decimal place is not 0
-unprintable | -13     | not in printable range but in char range impossible  | 300     | char overflow
+'B'         | 42      | it is in ASCII printable characters range 'C'         | 42.9    | casted to the nearest vaue unprintable | -13     | not in printable range but in char range impossible  | 300     | char overflow
 impossible  | nan     | not a char concept